-The planned annual review of the Council Strategic Plan will be conducted over the summer of 2023; to ensure that the Plan and its commitments continues to provide a strategic focus on delivery; in light of both recent budgetary considerations; and in order to take account of emerging cost of living responses.
-Following this review a comprehensive workplan schedule will be prepared in conjunction with OPDSC to ensure that the priority areas identified in the review are addressed over the course of 2023/24.
+The planned annual review of the Council Strategic Plan was conducted over the summer of 2023 to ensure that the Plan and its commitments continued to provide a strategic focus on delivery in light of both recent budgetary considerations; and in order to take account of emerging cost of living responses.
+A comprehensive workplan schedule will be prepared and reported in early 2024/25 in conjunction with OPDSC to ensure that the priority areas identified in the review are addressed over the course of the new financial year.